Henry Selick: Work with Pixar

-Upcoming projects
+Other projects

 In June 2017, Selick was reported to direct the pilot and subsequent episodes of a Little Nightmares TV adaptation produced by the Russo brothers.

 In June 2024, it was announced that Selick was developing a stop-motion film adaptation of Neil Gaiman's 2013 novel The Ocean at the End of the Lane, as well as reviving The Shadow King as a graphic novel.
-In August 2024, Selick implied The Ocean at the End of the Lane was back in limbo, saying in an interview while promoting the theatrical re-release of Coraline, "I would hope that it might still come together, but I have no predictions."
-In January 2025, Cartoon Brew reported that the film was still in development, despite Gaiman facing multiple accusations of sexual assault.
+In August 2024, Selick implied The Ocean at the End of the Lane was back in limbo, saying that he hoped it would still happen, but he could not predict its future.